globalizejs/globalize/README.md

 <a name="find"></a>
 <h2 id="find">Globalize.findClosestCulture( name )</h2>
 <p>
-Just like preferCulture( name ), but it just returns the matching culture, if any, without setting it to the Globalize.culture property.
+Just like culture( name ), but it just returns the matching culture, if any, without setting it to the Globalize.culture property.
 </p>